The 8 Best Banks and Credit Unions of 2019 in the Northeast

 If you live in the Boston area, Hanscom Federal Credit Union should be on your shortlist with all of its “best of" awards.
 And with 21 branches in and around Boston, you won’t have any trouble finding one.
 This credit union also holds high marks for its online banking, which allows anyone can join regardless of where they live.

 Eligibility requirements are simple: support one of three partner organizations for as little as $12.

 Three of the four checking account options at Hanscom are free.
 Some even pay up to 2% cash back on debit card purchases.
-Savings accounts pay up 1.75% APY, and the five-year CD pays 3.0%.
-Currently, the bank has an 18-month share certificate at 2.15% APY.
-That’s likely to be temporary, but if you’re looking for the safety of a CD, keep an eye out for deals.
+Savings accounts pay up to 5.00% APY, and the five-year CD pays 3.0%.